fulldecent/moodle-local_plugin_template/README.md

    *:information_source: If you see the error "fatal: Remote branch MOODLE_X0Y_STABLE not found in upstream origin", please reread instruction in the code comment and try again.*

+   *These instructions include a workaround for [Moodle issue MDL-83812](https://tracker.moodle.org/browse/MDL-83812).*

-4. Install this plugin into your Moodle playground:
+4. Install the High Five plugin into your Moodle playground:

    ```sh
    git clone https://github.com/fulldecent/moodle-local_plugin_template.git moodle/local/high_five